 What is the timeline of the Garment Worker Protection Act?

 The Garment Worker Protection Act (Senate Bill 62) was introduced in the California legislature in December 2020 for the 2021 legislative cycle and will be voted on throughout the year.
 The California legislative cycle involves four different rounds of voting throughout the year.
 SB62 will start in a Senate subcommittee, get passed to the Senate, then the Assembly and then finally to the governor’s desk in the fall of 2020.
-In the first phase up until March 21, 2020, the bill is in a subcommittee, and during this time we are asking folks to focus on educating the public about the bill, what it is, and why it’s important.

 Is the Garment Worker Protection Act only relevant to California?

 No. The Garment Worker Protection Act (SB62) could set an important legal precedent that brands are responsible for garment worker wages and that brands are jointly liable for the pay and wages workers receive in contract factories.

 Are people outside of California able to support the bill?
 What about outside the United States?

 Yes.
 People outside of California, including residents of other nations, are encouraged to sign the petition at Bit.ly/SupportSB62 and to share information about the importance of this bill with their friends, family and followers.
 Please tag California Governor Gavin Newsom and urge him to support SB62 on social media as well.